AdobeDocs/commerce-operations.en/help/configuration/deployment/file-system-permissions.md

 To set `setgid` and permissions for developer mode:

-1. Log in to your Magento server as, or switch to, the file system owner.
+1. Log in to your Commerce server as, or switch to, the file system owner.
 1. Enter the following commands in the order shown:

    ```bash